Lisa-m91/blink-analysis/README.md

    (`projection.tif`) using the [tiffutil][tiffutil] package:

    ```
-   tiffutil project --method max video_1.tif video_2.tif projection.tif
+   tiffutil project --projection max video_1.tif video_2.tif projection.tif
    ```

 2. The peaks are picked using the picking script from the [blob detection][blob-detection] repository.
 The most important parameter is the `threshold` value.

-   The `edge` parameter should be set to (at least) the same as used for the extraction in step 3.
+   The `edge` parameter should be set to (at least) the same size as used for the extraction in step 3.
 This avoids the extracted ROI clipping against the edge of the frame.

    ```
    blob find --size 2 3 --edge 4 --threshold 40 projection.tif > peaks.csv